Therapsida: Evolutionary history

-Therapsids evolved from a group of pelycosaurs called sphenacodonts.
-Therapsids became the dominant land animals in the Middle Permian, displacing the pelycosaurs.
+Therapsids are members of the clade Sphenacodontia, with their closest relatives within the primitive "pelycosaur" synapsids being Sphenacodontidae, including the famous Dimetrodon.
+When they split off from Sphenacodontidae has been debated by experts.
+A number of studies have suggested that therapsids split off from sphenacontids during the Gzhelian stage of Late Carboniferous, more recent suggested a later split between the Asselian and Sakmarian stage of the Early Permian, though both of these analyses ignore Cryptovenator, generally accepted as a sphenacodontid, which dates to the Carboniferous-Permian boundary c.
+300 Ma.
+The early evolutionary history of the group is obscure, with no confirmed records from the Early Permian (though Tetraceratops has been controversially suggested by some authors to be more closely related to therapsids than to sphenacodontids) leaving a substantial ghost lineage.
+Therapsids became the dominant land animals in the Middle Permian, displacing the pelycosaurs, though the nature of this transition is obscure due to a poor fossil record at the Early-Middle Permian transition ("Olson's Gap").
 Therapsida consists of four major clades: the dinocephalians, the herbivorous anomodonts, the carnivorous biarmosuchians, and the mostly carnivorous theriodonts.
-After a brief burst of evolutionary diversity, the dinocephalians died out in the later Middle Permian (Guadalupian) but the anomodont dicynodonts as well as the theriodont gorgonopsians and therocephalians flourished, being joined at the very end of the Permian by the first of the cynodonts.
+After a brief burst of evolutionary diversity, the dinocephalians, while dominant during the Middle Permian, died out at the end of the Middle Permian as part of the end-Captianian mass extinction event, but the anomodont dicynodonts as well as the theriodont gorgonopsians and therocephalians flourished, being joined at the very end of the Permian by the first of the cynodonts.

 Restoration of Euchambersia with dicynodont prey.
 Note that this South African therocephalian is suspected to be the oldest-known venomous tetrapod.

 Like all land animals, the therapsids were seriously affected by the Permian–Triassic extinction event, with the very successful gorgonopsians and the biarmosuchians dying out altogether and the remaining groups—dicynodonts, therocephalians and cynodonts—reduced to a handful of species each by the earliest Triassic.
 Surviving dicynodonts were represented by two families of disaster taxa (Lystrosauridae and Myosauridae), the scarcely known Kombuisia, and a single group of large stocky herbivores, the Kannemeyeriiformes, which were the only dicynodont lineage to thrive during the Triassic.
 They and the medium-sized cynodonts (including both carnivorous and herbivorous forms) flourished worldwide throughout the Early and Middle Triassic.
 They disappear from the fossil record across much of Pangea at the end of the Carnian (Late Triassic), although they continued for some time longer in the wet equatorial band and the south.

 Some exceptions were the still further derived eucynodonts.
 At least three groups of them survived.
 They all appeared in the Late Triassic period.
 The extremely mammal-like family, Tritylodontidae, survived into the Early Cretaceous.
 Another extremely mammal-like family, Tritheledontidae, are unknown later than the Early Jurassic.
 Mammaliaformes was the third group, including Morganucodon and similar animals.
 Some taxonomists refer to these animals as "mammals", though most limit the term to the mammalian crown group.